 If using data that is not publicly available, the IRB Committee requires a data use agreement.
-This form is available online through the Department's web site.
+This form is available online through the Department of Epidemiology Forms webpage.
 This form should be submitted to the study's Principal Investigator.

 Standards and Expectations for Doctoral Research in the Department of Epidemiology